-- A. Board of Trustees: The Board assigns responsibility to the Policy Committee to review this policy as needed and oversee its implementation.
-The Board will receive the Policy Committee's report and recommendation regarding this Policy and make the final decision regarding all recommended changes to this Policy. - B. Policy Committee: The Committee will periodically review and recommend updates to this Policy after receipt of any legislative, court or administrative applications of laws forming the basis for this Policy, and as otherwise advisable. - C. Executive Director: The Executive Director shall implement and administer as necessary standard operating procedures to assist and monitor the System's compliance with this Policy.
+- A. Board of Trustees: The Board assigns responsibility to the Governance and Human ResourcesPolicy Committee to review this policy as needed and oversee its implementation.
+The Board will receive the Policy Committee's report and recommendation regarding this Policy and make the final decision regarding all recommended changes to this Policy. - B. Policy Governance and Human Resources Committee: The Committee will review this Policy every two years to coincide with the regular sessions of the Texas Legislature to ensure compliance with relevant Texas statutes.
+The Committee will also periodically review and recommend updates to this Policy after receipt of any legislative, court or administrative applications of laws forming the basis for this Policy, and as otherwise advisable. - C. Executive Director: The Executive Director shall implement and administer as necessary standard operating procedures to assist and monitor the System's compliance with this Policy.